gumaerc-testorg/15.062-spring-2003/content/pages/syllabus.md

 ## Software

 We will be using XLMiner, an Excel add-in, for homework assignments.
-To download a free version go to [http://www.xlminer.com](http://solver.com/introduction-xlminer).
+To download a free version go to {{% resource_link "f1dd6e5a-7e79-40b1-9eb2-c3a777f09f80" "http://www.xlminer.com" %}}.

 The free version is limited.
-For your home works and case assignments, you will need a more powerful version that will be provided by Resampling Stats at [http://www.solver.com/xlminer-data-mining](http://www.solver.com/xlminer-data-mining): "Updated Software Version"
+For your home works and case assignments, you will need a more powerful version that will be provided by Resampling Stats at {{% resource_link "c9794830-f30c-4c5c-9fe8-f9b2b498110d" "http://www.solver.com/xlminer-data-mining" %}}: "Updated Software Version"

 SAS Enterprise Miner will be available for projects that require handling large amounts of data.
 Instructions on using the software will be provided in recitations.